defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/30-Gophish.md

 }
 ```

-Now we can add gophish to our docker-compose services.
+Now we can add Gophish to our docker-compose services.

 ```yml
   gophish: